-Figure 40: Value of claims paid outside deadline across the EU-17 over 2013-2016
+Figure 41: Value of claims paid outside deadline across the EU-17 over the 2013-2016 period

-Source: European Commission data, tax administration data, PwC analysis
+Source: European Commission data, Tax administration data, PwC analysis

-However, between 2013 and 2016 the average value of a delayed claim rose from EUR 11,000, to EUR 30,000, an increase in value of over 270%.
+However, between 2013 and 2016, the average value of a delayed claim rose from EUR 11,000, to EUR 30,000, an increase in value of over 270%.
 This suggests that the improvements in the number of claims paid outside deadlines since 2013 were achieved through reducing delays in lower-value claims.
-Though a breakdown of changes in the frequency of delays by claim size is unavailable, the available data suggests significantly less progress has been made on reducing delays among high-value claims and, therefore, that processing high-value claims within statutory deadlines still remains a challenge across the EU.
+Though a breakdown of changes in the frequency of delays by claim size is unavailable, the available data suggests significantly less progress has been made on reducing delays among high-value claims, and therefore that processing high-value claims within statutory deadlines still remains a challenge across the EU.

-Figure 41: Average value per claim paid outside deadline across the EU-17 over 2013-2016
+Figure 42: Average value per claim paid outside deadline across the EU-17 over the 2013-2016 period